Notes On Supermanifolds and Integration: Integration On Supermanifolds

 The answer to this question is that if $N\subset M$ is a supermanifold of codimension $r|0$ whose normal bundle is oriented, then an integral form of codimension $r$ can be naturally integrated over $N$.
 All that one really needs to know here is that associated to such an $N$ there is a Poincar\'e dual $r$-form $\delta_N$, a sort of delta function $r$-form supported on $N$.
 If $N$ is locally defined by vanishing of even functions $f_1\dots f_r$, which are real-valued when the odd variables $\theta^s$ all vanish, then one can define

 where one orders the factors so as to agree with the orientation of the normal bundle to $N$.
-This formula for $\delta_N$ does not depend on the choice of the functions $f_i$, so it makes sense globally.
+Just as on a bosonic manifold, this formula for $\delta_N$ does not depend on the choice of the functions $f_i$, so it makes sense globally.

 Now recall that there is a naturally defined wedge product of a differential form with an integral form.
 If $\mu$ is an integral form of codimension $r$, then $\delta_N \wedge\mu$ is an integral form of top dimension.
 So we can define